krirkrirk/math-exercises/README.md

 Math expressions are implemented via a tree of Nodes that you'll find inside `tree/nodes`.

 Any expression can be turned into a valid latex output via the `.toTex()` method.

 They also can be simplified via the `simplifyNode` method.

+## Math objects

+This library also aims to implement pretty much all mathematical objects and notions up to 12th grade : all types of numbers and operations on them, but also points, vectors, polynomials, sets...
+Thus it can also be used for basic mathematics work.

 ## Minimal dependencies